paysera/php-style-guide/README.md

 ### Exceptions for code style usage

 If we modify legacy code where some other conventions are used, we can use the same style as it is used there.

+### Built-in language/framework feature usage
+We prefer to use built-in features if they exist instead of inventing our own solutions, unless we need a very specific functionality.

 ## Code style